Justinmenn/Portfolio/README.md

 # Portfolio 📄
 This is my personal portfolio that showcases my skills in data analysis through various projects.
 This portfolio is ongoing and I am currently working on other projects that will be added here when completed.
 Projects displayed here are also being constantly updated and improved as I learn and implement new skills.
-Some current skills that are showcased are Excel, pivot tables, data visualization, SQL, pgAdmin4, postgreSQL, data cleaning, data wrangling, and more!
+Some current skills that are showcased are Excel, pivot tables, Tableau, Power BI, SQL, pgAdmin4, postgreSQL, data cleaning, data wrangling, and more!

 ## About Me 👨